Applesauce, heirloom guilt and clutter

 Sometimes we love them and they fit into our life and support us.
 Sometimes they're things we don't like, want or need but we accept them anyway and they become clutter.

-It's in this latter case many of us struggle with what to do.
+It's in this latter case many of us struggle.

-Even today, when we often have more than we need or can take care of we accept these gifts because refusing bequeathed gifts can feel like betrayal.
-And once in our possession we feel we couldn't possibly get rid of them (let alone refuse them in the first place) .
-And so we end up living amongst inherited things that doesn't support our lives, and amongst stuff we don't like or don't have room for.
+Even when we have more than we need or can take care of we sometimes find ourselves accepting bequeathed gifts.
+Refusing them would feel like betrayal.
+Once in our possession we feel we can't let go of them.
+We end up living amongst things that don't support our lives today.
+We end up living amongst things we don't like or don't have room for.

 Maybe we fear people will think us disrespectful or uncaring if we reject these things.